swei0810/UnitedNations/README.md

 # Background and Overview

 As a Computer Science and International Relations double-major, I am interested in ways these fields intersect.
-This project will show how United Nations is structured, where it is getting funding from , and where the money is being used.
+This project will show how United Nations is structured, where it is getting funding from ,and where the money is being used.
 This will be an important visualization for the discussion of the future role of intergovernmental organizations in world politics.

 # Functionality and MVP Features